What is Lambda Pi Eta?

 - Organize chapter meetings

-- Encourage academic excellence and stimulating intellectual inquiry among members through activities such as inviting guest speakers, informing members of opportunities for research and involvement in professional associations, and presenting awards for outstanding contributions
+- Encourage academic excellence and stimulate intellectual inquiry among members through activities such as inviting guest speakers, informing members of opportunities for research and involvement in professional associations, and presenting awards for outstanding contributions

 - Keep meeting minutes and a record of chapter activities